 Hatch has five sections, each designed to help you strategically craft, curate and share stories to drive social impact.
 As you answer questions, you are provided with suggested tools, case studies and resources that are customized to your needs.
 These recommendations will always be saved to your profile so you can access them later.

 As you build your storytelling profile, you can explore case studies, look for ideas from storytelling thought leaders and even contribute your own.
 These resources can also be saved to your profile for later use.

 Perhaps one of my favorite parts of Hatch is that it has an ‘Evaluation’ section, which helps you measure the effectiveness and impact of your work.
 That’s great news for data-driven organizations and an impetus for those who struggle with metrics to wrap their heads around the impact of storytelling.

 Great storytelling tools that make us smarter as organizations don’t come around often so go ahead, sign up and see how others are telling stories.
 It may inspire you to explore new ways of telling yours.

 Hatch is currently in Beta.
-You can learn more at HatchforGood.orgCaroline Avakian, Socialbrite’s Managing Partner, is a global development communications strategist in the New York City area with a focus on strategic communications, innovation, PR, and content marketing.
-Caroline is also the founder of SourceRise, a digital platform connecting journalists to international NGO sources.
-Contact Caroline by email, see her profile page, visit her website, follow her on Twitter and Google Plus or leave a comment.
+You can learn more at HatchforGood.orgCaroline Avakian, Socialbrite’s Managing Partner, is a global development communications strategist in the New York City area with a focus on strategic communications, technology, and innovation.
+Contact Caroline by email, see her profile page, visit her website, follow her on Twitter or leave a comment.

 This work is licensed under a Creative Commons Attribution 3.0 Unported.